 Residence and quality of work

-2.000 GPA in all ASTRON, PHYSICS and major courses
+- 2.000 GPA in all ASTRON, all PHYSICS, and all major courses

-15 credits in the ASTRON and PHYSICS, taken on campus
+- 15 credits in ASTRON and PHYSICS, taken on campus

 Honors in the Major

-Students may declare Honors in the Astronomy–Physics Major in consultation with the Astronomy–Physics undergraduate advisor(s).
+Students may declare Honors in the Major in consultation with the Astronomy–Physics undergraduate advisor(s).

-- Earn a 3.500 GPA for all ASTRON courses, and all courses accepted in the major, at the 300 level or higher
+- Earn a 3.500 GPA for all ASTRON and PHYSICS courses, and all courses accepted in the major, at the 300 level or higher

 - Complete the following coursework: